Skip to main content

 When will I find out what this means for me?

-Four examples
+Six examples

 • Take the gross annual salary that counts towards the calculation of your pension.

-• Reduce that salary by € 18,475 (amount for 2025).
-This threshold amount (also called the state pension offset) does not count because the state pension you will receive in the future is taken into account.
+• Reduce that salary by €19,172 (amount for 2026).
+This threshold amount (also called the ‘state pension offset’) does not count, because the state pension you will receive in the future is taken into account.

 • The result is your pensionable earnings.